melodyqxuan/FGSMP/README.md

 This 'tutorial'/intro is divided into the following parts:
 1. Data and Data Processing
+   1. Data
+   2. Data Processing
-2. Methodologies and Model Overview
+3. Methodologies and Model Overview
+   1. Event extraction
+   2. Models
+      1. SSPM
+      2. MSSPM
-3. How to train the model
+5. How to train the model
-4. How to evaluate the model
+6. How to evaluate the model